-Gendhing Trans-Border is a constructed improvisation for infinite numbers of any pitched idiophone instruments, chordophone instruments, small numbers of aerophone instruments, and gong (Javanese--referred to Gong Ageng/Chinese) or cymbal (ride/crash).
+Gendhing Trans-Border is a constructed improvisation for infinite numbers of any pitched idiophone instruments, chordophone instruments, small numbers of aerophone instruments, and gong (Javanese one—referred to Gong Ageng—or Chinese gong) or cymbal (ride/crash).
 The improvisation system is inspired by the style of gamelan playing.
-This piece, with the notion of Trans-Border, invites musicians around the world to celebrate gamelan in a different way.
+This piece, with the notion of "Trans-Border", invites musicians around the world to celebrate gamelan in a different way.

 Premiered by Jay Afrisando (ID, composer, keyboard), Christie Burns (US, hammer dulcimer), Ng Chor Guan (MY, percussion), Elena Moon Park (US, violin), Denis Peniugin (Russia, balalaika), and Daniel de Mendoza (CO, double bass)

 Performed at the St. Mark's Cathedral, Seattle, US on November 7, 2015 (video) and recorded at the Islandwood, Bainbridge Island, WA, US on November 9, 2015 (audio) during the OneBeat 2015 residency.
 OneBeat is an initiative of the U.S. Department of State's Bureau of Educational and Cultural Affairs and produced by Bang On A Can's Found Sound Nation.